StefanRickli/anp/README.md

 Download the project by clicking 'Clone or download' button in the upper right and then choose ZIP.

-Unzip the contents to your desiredd Matlab workspace folder.
+Unzip the contents to your desired Matlab workspace folder.
 You don't need the folders 'additional' and 'archive' for the function to work.

 ### Usage examples